vinvieri/freeCodeCamp-Build-a-Tribute-Page/README.md

-# Responsive Web Design Projects - Build a Tribute Page
+# Responsive Web Design Projects - Tribute Page

 #### This project is for educational and learning purposes only.
 It was created as a web development practice exercise.
 The content and design are not intended for commercial use or distribution.